Wsheerio/webmConverter/README.md

 Size Limit/Bitrate

-The maximum size allowed for the output in megabytes or the bitrate, in MB/s, of the video. {ress the button to switch between size limit and bitrate.
+The maximum size in megabytes or the bitrate in **kb/s** of the output.
+Press the button to switch between size limit and bitrate.

     1
     2.5